How to Negotiate a Commercial Lease

 Specifically, you need to review the local commercial real estate market.
 On the most basic level this gives you insights into what the range of commercial rental prices are in the area.
 This is particularly vital if you’re moving your business from another city, state, or county.
 The standard rates of your previous location may not be the same as the one you’re targeting.

 One of your best tools here is a comparative market analysis.
-This provides you with the price ranges for similar properties based on size, location, and amenities.
+A big help can be the NAR market research tool here.
+You want to find things like price ranges based on size, location, and amenities.
 You may be able to conduct the research yourself.
 However, if you’re working with a broker to find your property, this should be a resource they can obtain for you.

 The information you have here can help you to negotiate prices with the landlord in a more informed way.
 If landlords are demanding rates much over the market average, the data can give you a basis on which to query the reasons for this and negotiate lower rates.